 Malta attracts a lot of tourism from people who were stationed here with the British forces, as well as from their descendants.
 Living memory stretches from World War II until the last naval bases closed and the British forces left in 1979.
-To help them and anyone else interested in exploring Malta’s 160 years of British rule, we’ve listed the main places and museums that recall this past; as well as note the British-influence on current-day Maltese life, from language to driving on the left.
+To help them and anyone else interested in exploring Malta’s 160 years of British rule, we’ve listed the main places and museums that recall British heritage, or rather rule of the islands.
+We also note the British-influence on current-day Maltese life, from language to driving on the left.
 For a potted history of Malta under British rule, click here.

 But you don’t have to visit museums or go out of your way to discover the British military or architectural history.
 Simply walk the Victoria Lines defences for some fresh air and views.
 Play spot the red phone box or postbox – good one to do with kids.
 In Valletta, hunt out Strait Street with its old music halls that were so popular with British forces up to around the 60s.
 Or see if you can find a notice for a Victory Kitchen.